ros2-forest/forest/docs/tutorials/README.md

 python3 forest.py -t
 ```

-The tool will run for a few minutes and will create and build two ROS2 packages in the request dev_ws location.
+The tool will run for a few minutes and will create and build two ROS2 packages in the requested dev_ws location.
 They will be called
 forest\_\<Forest project name\>\_fpga\_node and forest\_\<Forest project name\>\_interface.
 The fpga\_node package contains a ROS2 node that communicates
 with the FPGA and the optional talker and listener nodes, while the interface package contains the message definitions for the FPGA node in the
 msg/FpgaIn.msg (input signal definitions) and msg/FpgaOut.msg (output signal definitions) files.
 The files inside these packages will be created
 based on Jinja 2 template files located in the templates folder.
 Running the tool will also create an output/ folder, which will hold the
-final version of the Jinja2 templates, used in the ROS2 packages.
+final version of the Jinja2 templates used in the ROS2 packages.

 The -t (test) flag is optional and tells the tool to generate two ROS2 scripts that are used for testing the communication between PS and the
 FPGA logic through ROS2.
 The nodes are called "talker" and "listener".
 The talker node publishes random data of the appropriate type to the FPGA